joao-ponte/Investopedia/README.md

 Exploring Cryptocurrencies:

-- The home screen presents you with a table view of cryptocurrencies, providing you with a quick overview of the latest market data.
+- The home screen presents a table view of cryptocurrencies, providing a quick overview of the latest market data.

-- To learn more about a specific cryptocurrency, simply tap on its row in the table view.
-Note: The "click on the table view to get more information" feature is currently under development.
+- To learn more about a specific cryptocurrency, tap its row in the table view.
+Note: The "click on the table view to get more information".

 - This will open a detailed view with comprehensive information about the selected cryptocurrency.

-- In this detailed view, you can find key details such as its name, symbol, market cap, trading volume, and price.
+- In this detailed view, you can find critical details such as its name, symbol, market cap, trading volume, and price.

-- To save a cryptocurrency to your favorites for quick access, use the heart icon or equivalent feature (please note that the "save to favorites" functionality is currently under development).
+- Use the star icon or equivalent feature to save a cryptocurrency to your favourites for quick access.

 Financial Term Dictionary: